What is the Giant’s Causeway?

 Fionn Mac Cumhaill: Beyond the Fenian Cycles

 Other than the historical documentation of the Fenian Cycle, there are other stories of Finn McCool.
 Fionn is most known for the myth of the Giants Causeway, which is the most apparent fabrication and the only story that portrays him more than a mortal man.
-For the life of me I also cannot fathom why the man from down south got the credit while the local hero of the Ulster Cycle and the god Lugh, Cú Chulainn, was ignored.
-Only getting the honour from 90’s Irish TV station Sétanta.
+For the life of me I also cannot fathom why the man from down south got the credit while the local hero of the Ulster Cycle and son of the God Lugh, Cú Chulainn, was ignored.
+Only getting the prestige of his name spawning the 90’s Irish TV station Sétanta.

 Benandonner and the Giant’s Causeway

 The most famous story told of the exploits of Finn MacCool is about the Giant’s Causeway in County Antrim.
-It’s undoubtedly mysterious and unique, but also appears on the Scottish Island of Staffa which is visible from Antrim.
+It’s undoubtedly mysterious and unique, but also appears on the Scottish Island of Staffa which is North of Antrim.

 There are many versions of the story, with different variants.
 Some say this was a complete path of hexagonal columns so Fionn McCool could travel to Scotland without getting his feet wet.
 Others claim Finn was in love with a giant woman from Staffa and built the Causeway to bring her back to Ireland.